aman400/GradleBotPlugin/README.md

 }
 ```

 `bot.credentials` block is to specify the authentication for github repo.
-Either you can specify username and password authentication or you can use ssh.
+Either you can specify username and password authentication or you can use SSH(specify `bot.credentials.passphrase` if any).

 `bot.config.branch` is to specify the branch to checkout to.